Elizabeth Langdon Williams

-Elizabeth Langdon Williams (February 8, 1879 – 1981) was an American human computer and astronomer whose work helped lead to the discovery of Pluto, or Planet X.
+Elizabeth Langdon Williams (February 8, 1879 – 1981) was an American human computer and astronomer whose work involving the search for Planet X helped lead to the discovery of Pluto.

 Personal life and education

 Elizabeth Langdon Williams was born to Elizabeth Brigham and Louis M. Williams on February 8, 1879 in Putnam, Connecticut.
 She was the twin of Robert Longfellow Williams, and the older sister of Henry Trumbell Williams and Ursula Louise Williams.
 She graduated from MIT with a degree in physics in 1903 as one of their earliest female graduates, and was the first woman to play an honor part during graduation.
 She read part of her thesis, "An analytical study of the Fresnel wave-surface" at the ceremony, and was said to have widely impressed all in attendance.
 She was at the top of her class and said to be ambidextrous, writing cursive with her right hand and print with her left hand.
 In 1922, Williams married George Hall Hamilton, another astronomer who was born in London on June 30, 1884 and educated at Cambridge.
 He worked at the Lowell Observatory in Flagstaff, Arizona, where he met Williams, from 1917 to 1922.